 How might the flourishing life and human sciences change humanism?

 Looking back a century, the humanism of 1900 was an optimistic vision informed by the steady march of physical science and inspired vaguely by the recent evolutionary theory.
-However physics, chemistry and social Darwinism gave little guidance about how to build a good society, while empowering bad societies.
+However, physics and chemistry gave little guidance about how to build a good society, while empowering wars and environmental devastation; early applications of Darwinian metaphors to human society seem to have exacerbated our problems.

 The last century, and particularly the new millennium have seen increasing richness of the life sciences and investigations of human nature; this proliferation of knowledge may enrich and shape humanism in this century.